 They do.

-And the government, sadly, for years lied about it.
+And the government, sadly, for years, lied about it.

-Now there is a lawsuit in New York's Southern District where those families are suing Saudi Arabia where those facts are coming out, including from documents that the FBI declassified last year and the year before.
+Now there is a lawsuit in New York's southern district where those families are suing Saudi Arabia where those facts are coming out, including from documents that the FBI declassified last year and the year before.

-The government still has documents that are hiding.
+The government still has documents they're hiding.

 Absolutely.

-And so and so was Saudi Arabia involved.
+And so was Saudi Arabia involved?

 The answer, unfortunately, the ugly truth is yes.